 The Participant must commit to transactions on the CSD securities settlement system.

-A Participants commitment to settle will become unconditional, as stipulated in depository directive.
+A Participants commitment to settle will become irrevocable, as stipulated in depository directive.

 A settlement of securities which fails to settle on settlement date is regarded as a failed settlement.
 Participants must deal with failed settlements in the manner stipulated in depository directive.